kblocksom/NARS_PopEst/README.md

 # NARS_PopEst
-Repository for Shiny app that serves as a wrapper for spsurvey package used in population estimates for NARS studies
+Repository for Shiny app that serves as a wrapper for spsurvey package used in population estimates for NARS studies.
+This is an old repository and should not be used for updated code using update spsurvey.
+That repo is now located at https://github.com/USEPA/NARS-Population-Estimate-Shiny-Tool.

 ## Description
 This project contains R Shiny code for to use the spsurvey package to calculate NARS-type population estimates on continuous or categorical data, with multiple response variables and multiple subpopulations.